Monday, August 21, 2006

 In his will, Pope St. Pius X said, "I was born poor, I have lived poor, I wish to die poor."
 He was canonized on May 29, 1954, by Pope Pius XII - the first Pope canonized since St. Pius V in 1672.
 For a thorough description of the Funeral Rite of the Pontiffs including photos of the Funeral of His Holiness Pope St. Pius X, please see my post: The Traditional Funeral Rites of the Supreme Pontiffs.

-Patron of: Archdiocese of Atlanta, Georgia; diocese of Des Moines, Iowa: first communicants; diocese of Great Falls-Billings, Montana; pilgrims; diocese of Springfield-Cape Girardeau, Missouri.
+Patron of: Archdiocese of Atlanta, Georgia; Diocese of Des Moines, Iowa: first communicants; Diocese of Great Falls-Billings, Montana; pilgrims; Diocese of Springfield-Cape Girardeau, Missouri.

 Prayer: